apache/maven-site/content/markdown/repositories/dependencies.md

 * provided - Maven expects the JDK or a container to provide the artifact at runtime.
 It does not add it to the classpath.
 * runtime - The artifact is required for execution but not for compilation.
 It is in the runtime and test classpaths, but not the compile classpath.
 * test - The artifact is needed for tests but not by non-test code.
-* system - The artifact is loaded from a specified path on then local system.
+* system - The artifact is loaded from a specified path on the local system.

 Maven does not have a compileOnly scope that is available at compile time but not at runtime.
 Compile scope dependencies are available in all classpaths.